subhban01/react-progressbar-themes/README.md

 # react-progressbar-themes

-Progress bar component in react with themes to choose from.
+React component for displaying progress bar.
+Has themes to choose from.